jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 Since the exchange reverts once the spell expires, it is normally used as a method of subversion or even covert espionage if the sorcerer casts it on a sleeping target, who may remain blissfully unaware of the switch.
-If the sorcerer’s body is killed before the spell

-56
-Alex Greene (order #3262370)                                                                            7
-Alex Greene (order #3262370)   7
-       concludes they themselves die when they return to it.
+If the sorcerer’s body is killed before the spell concludes they themselves die when they return to it.
 The caster can always terminate the spell early if it looks like the target’s body is about to be slain.
 Technically the spell could be used to briefly escape the death of their own body in order to wreak revenge or find help.